Practical Composition Projects

 This course includes ethnographic, theoretical and practical dimensions, as appropriate, and introduces a range of issues, perspectives and techniques in the study of world music cultures.
 Opportunities for hands-on experience may, in some cases, be included.
 Regional case studies will be often be drawn from research undertaken by course tutors.
 The course will explore critical perspectives relating to the exploration and generation of knowledge about the world’s musical traditions.

-Issues in Popular Music
+Occasionally Offered: Issues in Popular Music

 This course will introduce students to the popular musics of India, paying particular attention to the relations between music and its social and cultural contexts.
 Although students will become acquainted with the musical features of the most important styles, the course is primarily theoretical rather than practical.
 Emphasis will be placed on such themes as media and film; the commodification and globalization of popular music; the relationship of popular styles with traditional musics; leisure and tourism; space and place; ethnic and national identity; and social or political protest.